How do I afford all this? Ask a resident… >

 1. Reverse Mortgage

 A reverse mortgage is a loan product that allows seniors to access their home equity without making monthly payments.
-The loan is repaid when the senior sells the home or passes away.
+The loan is repaid when you sell the home.

 While a reverse mortgage can be a good way to access the equity in your home, it’s important to note that it can also be expensive.
 In addition, if you’re considering a reverse mortgage, it’s important to ensure that you still have enough money to cover your other expenses.